 If you are researching the different types of bankruptcy, consider comparing Chapter 7 vs Chapter 13 and the pros and cons of Chapter 7 and Chapter 13 bankruptcy.

 We help thousands of people every year decide whether a Chapter 7 bankruptcy, Chapter 13 bankruptcy, debt settlement or debt management is right for them.
 When people commit to a Chapter 7 bankruptcy, they are often confused about the process and the fees.
 As such, we build a “step by step” bankruptcy process platform to guide you through the process.
 It will provide such information as costs of filing bankruptcy and how to find a bankruptcy attorney.

 Okay, let’s now go through each step of Chapter 7 bankruptcy, so you can know how everything works.

 Step 1: Do you Qualify for a Chapter 7 bankruptcy

-You are considering a Chapter 7 bankruptcy, and you first want to understand whether you qualify.
+As said above, you are considering a Chapter 7 bankruptcy, and you first want to understand whether you qualify.
 Unlike a Chapter 13, you have to qualify for a Chapter 7 bankruptcy through means testing.
 We developed a Chapter 7 calculator to estimate whether you qualify for you.
 We provided a rougher estimate below:

 Step 2: Decide whether you will file a Chapter 7 bankruptcy